Skip to Content

 11 Countries

-SYBIL has been validated on over 85,000 low-dose CT (LDCT) scans from patients all over the world.
-This validation process is key to ensuring that SYBIL maintains high performance across an array of local populations and that it can be safely used on real patients.
+SYBIL has been validated extensively on low-dose CT scans (LDCTs) from patients all over the world.
+This validation process is key to ensuring that SYBIL maintains high performance and that it can be safely used on real patients.
+Thanks to the support of Wellcome Trust, we have been able to expand the deployment of SYBIL to include hospitals serving under-resourced regions.

-SYBIL assigns a personalized risk score to the LDCT scan, helping clinicians determine when a patient should return for their next screening.
+The deep learning model assigns a personalized risk score to the LDCT scan, helping clinicians determine when a patient should return for their next screening, or if the patient can avoid unnecessary screening.

 The team behind SYBIL

-Combining leading expertise in AI and clinical practice, researchers at MIT and Mass General Brigham joined forces to build SYBIL, a state-of-the-art deep learning model that assesses a person’s risk of developing lung cancer up to 6 years in advance by analyzing their low-dose CT scan.
+Combining leading expertise in AI and clinical practice, researchers at MIT and clinicians at Mass General Brigham joined forces to build SYBIL.

-Through this breakthrough technology, the researchers hope to improve early detection rates of lung cancer without increasing the burden on healthcare systems.
+With this breakthrough technology, we hope to improve early detection rates of lung cancer while reducing the burden on healthcare systems.

 The scale and computational power needed for bold ideas to work is not possible without the support of grants, foundations, and donors.
 Your support would enable MIT Jameel Clinic to make a better, healthier future for all.